balancer/code-review/rate-providers/rsETHRateProvider.md

 ## Conclusion
 **Summary judgment: SAFE**

-This rate Provider can be considered safe under the assumption that the stETH/ETH peg holds the peg of 1:1.
+This rate Provider can be considered fit for pool operations under the assumption that the stETH/ETH peg holds at 1:1.
 This should be made clear to users in the Balancer Pool.